Figures logo

 Before we dive into how different countries are implementing the EU Pay Transparency Directive, let’s have a quick refresher on the new rules it will introduce:

-- Gender pay gap reporting: Employers with over 100 employees will have to report on their gender pay gap every three years, and those with 250+ employees will need to report annually.
+• Gender pay gap reporting: Employers with 100 or more employees will have to report on their gender pay gap every three years, and those with 250+ employees will need to report annually.
 If an unjustified pay gap of 5% or more is uncovered in any job category, they must correct it within six months or carry out a joint pay assessment with workers’ representatives.

 You can learn more about the Directive and how it will impact European employers here.